 In 1959, building residents were evicted as part of Robert Moses’ slum clearance of the neighborhood, as plans to develop Lincoln Center were in the works.

-One of the later residents was painter Raphael Soyer.
+One of the later residents of the Lincoln Arcade was painter Raphael Soyer.
 He moved in with his wife and daughter in 1945.
 His large painting, Farewell to Lincoln Square (1959), includes a self portrait alongside other recognizable figures.
 The work hangs in the Hirshhorn Museum in Washington DC.

 Residents of the building and community supporters, including Soyer, petitioned Moses, John D. Rockefeller and others in an unsuccessful effort to preserve the building or to provide, as an alternative, artist housing at Lincoln Center.